Omari Kellyman

-Omari Jamian Kellyman (born 15 September 2005) is an English professional footballer who plays as an attacking midfielder for club Cardiff City, on loan from club Chelsea.
+Omari Jamian Kellyman (born 15 September 2005) is an English professional footballer who plays as an attacking midfielder for club Strasbourg.

 Kellyman was a product of the Derby County and Aston Villa academies, making his professional debut at the latter in August 2023.
 Having broken into the senior Aston Villa side in the 2023–24 season, he subsequently signed for Chelsea in June 2024.

 Born in England, he has represented both England and Northern Ireland at youth international level.

 Early life

 Kellyman was born in Derby, England, to a mother from Northern Ireland and a Ghanaian father.
 As a child he attended the Landau Forte College.

 Club career

 Derby County

 Kellyman joined the academy of Derby County in 2012, and progressed through the club's academy, being named on the bench for an EFL Championship game against AFC Bournemouth on 21 November 2021, though he did not feature.

 Aston Villa

 In March 2022, after ten years with Derby County, he joined the academy of Premier League side Aston Villa, with the club reportedly paying £600,000 in compensation.
 He signed his first professional contract in September of the same year, having already featured for the under-21 side in the EFL Trophy, with academy manager Mark Harrison stating that the club were "delighted" that he had signed, and that they were "very pleased with his development so far".

 The following year, he was nominated for the Premier League 2's Player of the Month award for February, following stellar performances for Aston Villa's youth team.
 He scored Aston Villa's only goal in a 3–1 friendly loss to Bristol Rovers on 24 March 2023, before helping Aston Villa to the 2023 HKFC International Soccer Sevens title, scoring twice in a 3–0 win in the final against Tai Po and being named Player of the Tournament.

 Kellyman was named as part of the Aston Villa senior squad's pre-season squad, including a tour of the USA, in July 2023 and played in their Premier League Summer Series match against Newcastle United.
 Having started the match on the bench he was brought on in the second half; his shot hitting the post and rebounding resulted in a tap-in goal for Emi Buendía.

 On 31 August 2023, Kellyman made his professional debut in a 3–0 UEFA Europa Conference League victory over Hibernian, providing an assist for Leon Bailey's goal.
 On 25 October 2023, Kellyman signed a new "long-term" contract at Aston Villa.
 On 7 November 2023, Kellyman suffered a hamstring injury whilst playing for Aston Villa U21s in the EFL Trophy against Crawley Town, which was estimated to sideline him until the new year.

 On 3 April 2024, Kellyman made his Premier League debut, in a 4–1 away defeat to Manchester City.